 Rural Senior Secondary School, Jalundhar, Part I

-KHALSA SENIOR SECONDARY SCHOOL, JALUNDHAR
+KHALSA SENIOR SECONDARY SCHOOL, JALUNDHAR/>

 Here is the school committee greeting us on our arrival.
-"Welcome" inscribed and a flower drawn in chalk.
+"Welcome" inscribed and a flower drawn in chalk./>

 School Comittee members, teachers, students, and our group on our arrival.

 Lisa taking part in class!
 These students who were so eager to learn.
+The students were beautifully diverse coming from various Punjabi backgrounds and representing Sikh, Hindu, and Christian faiths.

 No comments: